HRDepartment/commend/README.md

 - \\ serves as an escape for \*, \_, ~, <, |, @, -, or >
 - Input is HTML-escaped

 If you need to linkify, it's recommended you do that separately beforehand by converting to the \<bracket\> syntax.
-Normalizing newlines, spaces, etc. is also recommended if you are parsing user-content.

 Check out [remarkable](https://github.com/jonschlinkert/remarkable) if you need a fully-featured Markdown parser, or [Snarkdown](https://github.com/developit/snarkdown) if you want a minimal one. commend is opinionated towards (short) messages (no tables or complicated link syntax) where non-technical (no code blocks) users can bring their point across with equal emphasis (no headings).
 Lists and quotes are included as they're essential for comment threads.